Compressed Coding, AMP Based Decoding and Analog Spatial Coupling: Simulation Results

-For complexity considerations, each $\ibA_{j,k}$ is generated using randomly selected rows from an $N \times N$ Hadamard matrix.
-The difference between Hadamard and i.i.d.
-Gaussian sensing matrices involving SC has been analyzed in \cite{Wen2014}.
-We observed that this difference is typically very small for ASC-CC.
+A CZH code (non-systematic and un-punctured) with BPSK modulation is used for $\ibc$ with two component codes \cite{Leung06}.
+The Hadamard code length is 64, the number of information bits (per copy) is $24576$ and $R_C= 3/64$.
+For complexity considerations, the compression matrix is generated using randomly selected rows from an $N \times N$ Hadamard matrix.
+We observed that the difference between Hadamard and i.i.d.
+Gaussian sensing matrices is typically very small for large $N$.
 Fast Hadamard transform~(FHT) is used with complexity $\log_2(N)$ per bit.
-Soft output FHT~\cite{Leung06} is used for decoding the CZH code.
+Soft output FHT is used for decoding the CZH code \cite{Leung06}.
 Iteration proceeds until convergence.

-Theoretically, the AMP algorithm requires asymptotically large sensing matrices, which incurs high cost even with FHT.
+Theoretically, AMP requires asymptotically large sensing matrices, which incurs high cost even with FHT.
 Simulations show that the performance of the above scheme remains almost unchanged for $N > 65536$.
 Therefore, to reduce cost, each copy~(coded length $= 524288$) is partitioned into $8$ parts, each of length $65536$, that are individually compressed.